-4. Loosen the captive screws in the order: 1, 2, 3 and 4.
+7. Loosen the captive screws in the order of 1,2,3 and 4.

-Lift the heat sink assembly upwards, and remove it from the computer.
+8. Lift the heat sink assembly upwards, and remove it from the computer.
 Lay the assembly with the fan facing downwards, and with the thermal grease facing upwards.

-6. Press the release lever down and then move it outward to release it from the retention hook that secures it.
+9. Press the release lever down and then move it outward to release it from the retention hook that secures it.

-7. Lift the processor cover.
+10. Lift the processor cover.

-8. Lift the processor to remove it from the socket and place it in an antistatic package.
+11. Lift the processor to remove it from the socket and place it in an antistatic package.

-Installing The Heat Sink and Processor
+Installing The Heat Sink And Processor

-- Insert the processor into the processor socket.
-Ensure that the processor is properly seated. - 2.
+- 1. Insert the processor into the processor socket.
+Ensure the processor is properly seated. - 2.
 Lower the processor cover. - 3.
 Press the release lever down and then move it inward to secure it with the retention hook. - 4.
 Place the heat sink assembly into the chassis. - 5.
-Tighten the captive screws to secure the heat sink assembly to the system board. - 6.
-Connect the heat sink assembly cable to the system board. - 7.
-Install the cover. - 8.
+Tighten the captive screws to secure the heat-sink assembly to the system board. - 6.
+Secure the Input/Output Board or the FlyWire cable to the routing channel on the heat sink. - 7.
+Connect the heat sink assembly cable to the system board. - 8.
+Install the drive cage. - 9.
+Install the front bezel.

+- 10. Install the cover. - 11.
 Follow the procedures in After Working Inside Your Computer.